 Examples of Exceptions:

 - Chromium (Cr): The predicted electronic configuration is [Ar] 4s²3d⁴.
-However, the actual configuration is [Ar] 4s¹3d⁵.
+On the flip side, the actual configuration is [Ar] 4s¹3d⁵.
 This is because a half-filled d subshell (d⁵) is more stable than a partially filled d subshell (d⁴).
 One electron from the 4s subshell moves to the 3d subshell to achieve this stability.

 Summary of Key Points